 As with any content, you have to have some form of promotion plan.
 How will people hear about the giveaway?
 How will you generate interest?
 How will you generate trust (most people know there’s always a catch)?

 If you have an existing audience, you can definitely start with them.
 But to expand to the audience you don’t currently have, you have look at other channels.
-Paid Social can be a good fit, since that’s where most sharing will take place anyway.
+Paid Social (like OutBrain, Pinterest, or SnapChat) can be a good fit, since that’s where most sharing will take place anyway.
 Look for ways to target specific audiences that might be interested in the giveaway.
 Do direct outreach to websites that complement yours.
 See if their readers would be interested in your giveaway.

 Note how the double announcement makes it even more relevant for the media site.